ste2425/PSP-Bluetooth-AVConnector/README.md

 Check out the latest [Release](https://github.com/ste2425/AVBreakout/releases) for the libray files and sample files.

+## The PSP Bluetooth Project

+This is a part of the PSP Bluetooth project, to find information on the other components that make up this project please look here: https://github.com/psp-bluetooth

 ## Acknowledgements

 The work ive done is just a thin layer ontop of work many other people have done, Iv'e also had lots of help from others.